How to watch Chernobyl online: stream the whole show from anywhere

 We can safely tell you that this show isn't an easy ride, but we haven't watched anything quite as compelling in a long time.
 The real testament to just how brilliant it is its current position as the number 1 TV show on IMDb...of all time...just one month after its release.

 So if you're ready to watch the best TV show around right now (IMDb doesn't lie) then you're in the right place.
-We've tracked down all of the best locations to watch the show, no matter where you live.
+We've tracked down all of the best locations to watch Chernobyl online, no matter where you live.
 We've listed all of the options below.

-With one episode left, this show is very close to coming to an end, now is the time to watch Chernobyl online.
+With one episode left, airing over the next two days, this show is very close to coming to an end, now is the time to watch Chernobyl online.

 Watch Chernobyl online from outside your country:

-If you find yourself out of the country, on holiday or temporarily abroad when the show is on, don't panic just yet - there is still a chance to watch Chernobyl online as it happens.
+If you find yourself in the unlucky position where you're out of the country, on holiday or temporarily abroad when the show is on, don't panic just yet - there is still a chance to watch Chernobyl online as it happens.
 Using a little handy trick, you can get around geo-blocks and digital borders using a VPN.

 Which VPN is best for you?
 Our personal favourite is ExpressVPN.
 And how do you use that to watch Chernobyl online?
 Read on to find out all you need to know.